raspberrypilearning/talk-like-a-pirate/worksheet.md

   - `\s` - this means a single space character
   - `/g` - we already know that the `g` means to match all the instances where this pattern is found

-  So, to explain this regex in plain English: "Find ALL matches containing: any one or more letters/numbers (and remember them), then the letters ev, then any one or more letters/numbers (and remember them), then a space."
+  So, to explain this regex in plain English: "Find ALL matches containing any one or more letters/numbers (and remember them), then the letters ev, then any one or more letters/numbers (and remember them), then a space".

   So this would match any words containing the letters ev such as n**ev**er or what**ev**er, as long as they are followed by a space.
-Of course, pirates never say "never", they say "ne'er".
-So we tell the program to reconstruct the word, but with an apostrophe instead of the v.
+Of course, pirates say "ne'er" instead of "never", so we tell the program to reconstruct the word, but with an apostrophe instead of the v.

   - `$1` means what was matched by the first brackets, `$2` means the second brackets and so on...

   In the case of the word "never"
   - `$1` would equal `n` (all letters/numbers up to but not including "ev")
   - `$2` would equal `er` (all letters/numbers after "ev")
-  - ...so `"$1e'$2 "` means **the first saved string (n), then e', then the second saved string (er)** which equals `ne'er`
+  - ...so `"$1e'$2 "` means "the first saved string (n), then e', then the second saved string (er)", which equals `ne'er`

   You might be wondering why we didn't just look up and replace all instances of letter `v` with an apostrophe?
 Firstly, we wouldn't want to replace the letter `v` at the start of words as we would end up saying things like `'oyage` instead of `voyage` which doesn't make much sense.
 We also don't want to replace the letter `v` in the middle of words if it doesn't have an `e` before it otherwise we would end up with `shi'er me timbers` which just isn't what a pirate would say.